on1san/Custom-Player-Sprite-Switcher/README.md

 * **Back:** `48x48px`
 * **Back:** `32x32px`

+## Available Sprites

+In Version 1.0, all 6 tile sprites extracted from the ROM are used.

 The overworld spritesheets contain 6 × 16x16 sprites in a single `.png` image.
 These files are located in the `sprites` and `battle/trainers` folders of `gen1recomp`.

+This means you can play as any NPC which walks around in the overworld.

+### Limitations

+*There are no NPCs riding a bike except the biker, so there are no sprites for riding a bike.*

+*There are also no NPC backsprites except for the old man, so there are no special backsprites except for Giovanni and Leaf right now.*

 ## Sprite Naming